Alex-Stone-Github/PC/doc/syntax.md

 # Syntax
 1. // COMMENTING                              = comment
 2. /* COMMENTING */                           = comment
-3. if;                                        = only execute this instruction if register d is not 0
+3. if;                                        = only execute this instruction if register d is 0
 4. write [some Writable];                     = output something on the bus
 5. read [some Readable];                      = have some component read from the bus
 6. put [some number to put on the bus];       = put a number on the bus